-- A shorter version of this paper has been accepted for publication by the Review of Economics and Statistics -

-^{}We thank Ajay Agrawal, Pierre Azoulay, Dominique Foray, Jennifer Hunt, Bill Kerr, Josh Lerner, Jacques Mairesse, Fiona Murray, Maurice Schiff, Paula Stephan, Scott Stern, Yanbo Wang and seminar participants at the NBER Summer Institute, NBER productivity lunch, Brookings Institution and American Economic Association annual meeting for insightful comments, discussions and advice.
+^{}A shorter version of this paper has been published in the Review of Economics and Statistics May 2013.
+95(2):698-701.
+We thank Ajay Agrawal, Pierre Azoulay, Dominique Foray, Jennifer Hunt, Bill Kerr, Josh Lerner, Jacques Mairesse, Fiona Murray, Maurice Schiff, Paula Stephan, Scott Stern, Yanbo Wang and seminar participants at the NBER Summer Institute, NBER productivity lunch, CERGE-EI, Universitat Pompeu Fabra, Simon Fraser University, Rutgers University, Temple University, Brookings Institution and the American Economic Association annual meeting for insightful comments, discussions and advice.
+All errors in this text are the responsibility of the authors.
 Maria Eugenia Sagon provided excellent research assistance.
-Patrick Gaule acknowledges the financial support of the National Bureau of Economic Research through the Innovation Policy and the Economy fellowship.
-This research project started when both authors were graduate students at the University of Geneva, Switzerland.
+Patrick Gaule acknowledges the financial support of the National Bureau of Economic Research through the NBER Innovation Policy and the Economy fellowship.
+This research was supported by grant P402/12/G130 awarded by the Czech Science Foundation.